wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

   * `"BODY_END"`: Injects the code immediately before the page's closing `</body>` tag.

-## Step 4 - Prepare your app to embed the script after installation
+## Step 4 - Prepare your app to embed the HTML code fragment after installation

 To finish setting up your embedded script, either you or the site owner must call the [Embed Script](https://dev.wix.com/docs/rest/api-reference/app-management/apps/embedded-scripts/embed-script) endpoint to embed your script and update the values of the dynamic parameters in each app instance.

-### Prompting the site owner to embed the script (recommended)
+### Prompting the site owner to embed the code (recommended)

 If your app has a dashboard page, you have the option to shift responsibility for this last configuration step onto site owners.